-In 1988 another challenge was fought out in San Diego by two freakish boats – New Zealand’s enormous KZ1 and an equally inappropriate catamaran from Conner.
-The ensuing court battles served only to forge a consensus that an appropriate yacht be used in the future.
+In 1988 another challenge was fought out in San Diego by two freakish boats – New Zealand’s enormous KZ1 and an equally inappropriate catamaran helmed by Conner.
+The ensuing court battles served only to forge agreement that an appropriate class of yacht should be used in the future.

 The 1992 challenge in San Diego resulted in a narrow defeat of the New Zealand boat NZL20 by the Italians in the challenger finals, and the cup remained in the US.

 San Diego success, 1995

-In 1995 there were two Kiwi boats at San Diego, Chris Dickson’s NZL39 and Black Magic, skippered by Russell Coutts, with Team New Zealand led by Peter Blake.
+In 1995 there were two Kiwi boats at San Diego, Chris Dickson’s NZL39 and Black Magic, skippered by Russell Coutts for Team New Zealand led by Peter Blake.
 Black Magic lost only one of 43 races, led round all 30 marks in the finals series, and trounced Dennis Conner's Young America 5–0.

 Sock it to ’em

 During the 1995 finals of the America’s Cup in San Diego, syndicate leader Peter Blake wore red socks which he believed brought good luck.
 Caught up in the enthusiasm of the finals series, many New Zealanders donned red socks.

 By the turn of the century the radio yachting reporter, Pete Montgomery, was a household name, and the base for the teams at Auckland’s Viaduct Basin proved a major attraction.

 Team New Zealand’s defender had serious structural problems and the Swiss Alinghi, which was sailed by New Zealander Russell Coutts, took the cup.